Email email@example.com with any other questions!

 Can I simultaneously enroll in CS50 and another course that meets at the same or overlapping time?

-Yes, you may simultaneously enroll in CS50 and another course that meets at the same time, watching CS50’s lectures anytime online and attending the other course via Zoom.
+Yes, you may simultaneously enroll in CS50 and another course that meets at the same time, watching CS50’s lectures anytime online and attending the other course in person, so long as you can regularly attend section.
+Per the Office of Undergraduate Education, CS50 has been “granted a waiver from the Administrative Board petition process by a subcommittee of the Standing Committee on Undergraduate Educational Policy (EPC).”

-Can I watch recordings of CS50’s lectures instead of live via Zoom if they conflict with some other academic commitment?
+Can I watch CS50’s lectures online if they conflict with some other academic or athletic commitment?

 How much academic support does CS50 provide?

 Quite a lot!
-In addition to lectures, and sections, CS50 also offers more than 185 staff-hours of tutorials per week.
+In addition to lectures, and sections, CS50 also offers nearly 200 staff-hours of tutorials per week.

 How are tutorials different from office hours?